Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+RD47
+---

+Today I am making super snazzy APIs with Grape.
+I very nearly fell into a 'teach yourself ActiveModel Serializer' rabbit hole but rescued myself in the nick of time with some plain ole ruby array methods.
+This [blog post](https://dreamingecho.es/blog/create-a-super-fancy-api-with-grape) has been the most informative so far on slighly more than trivial API front.
+By the time I've fathomed out how to utilise multiple params to show X records modified in the last Y days, I should be on track to write my own blog.

+RD46
+---

+Resolved a Rails crash bug that ocurred due to a foreign key exception on delete.
+I'd seen numerous ways of escaping all exception crashes but this carries a stench of excess and it seems that checking for potential conflicts before triggering destroy is the way to go.
+Now my users are informed that the resource is being used elsewhere so they cannot delete it under any circumstances!

 RD45 Tues 27th August
 ---